United States Department of Agriculture: Love v. Vilsack

 In 2001, similar to Garcia v.
 Vilsack, a class-action lawsuit was filed in the same court alleging discrimination on the basis of gender.
 A Congressional response to the lawsuit resulted in the passing of the Equality for Women Farmers Act, which created a system that would allow for allegations of gender discrimination to be heard against the USDA and enable claims for damages.

 Environmental justice initiatives

 In their 2012 environmental justice strategy, the U.S. Department of Agriculture (USDA) stated an ongoing desire to integrate environmental justice into its core mission and operations.
-In 2011, Secretary of Agriculture Tom Vilsack emphasized the USDA's focus on EJ in rural communities around the United States, as well as connecting with Indigenous Tribes and ensuring they understand and receive their environmental rights.
+In 2011, Secretary of Agriculture Tom Vilsack emphasized the USDA's focus on Environmental justice (EJ) in rural communities around the United States, as well as connecting with Indigenous Tribes and ensuring they understand and receive their environmental rights.
 USDA does fund programs with social and environmental equity goals; however, it has no staff dedicated solely to EJ.